Maisin language

-Maisin (or Maisan) is a language of Papua New Guinea with both Austronesian and Papuan features.
-The Austronesian elements are those of the Nuclear Papuan Tip languages.
-The Papuan element is Binanderean or Dagan.
+Maisin (or Maisan) is a divergent Austronesian language of Papua New Guinea, containing Papuan features.
+It is a Nuclear Papuan Tip language, with the Papuan element being Binanderean or Dagan.
 It is spoken by the Maisin people of Oro Province.

 Maisin displays significant lexical copying from Korafe, a neighboring Papuan language.

 Other languages with disputed affiliation between either Austronesian or Papuan are Magori, the Reefs-Santa Cruz languages, the Lower Mamberamo languages, and the Pasismanua languages.